denko-rb/mruby-denko/esp32s2-2mb/README.md

 - `mruby` submodule is set to the 3.2.0 release.
 - `main.rb` runs unpinned.
 S2 only has one core.
 - `Kernel#sleep`, which uses an RTOS delay must be called periodically to avoid panic.
 At least 10ms or so.
-- Not tested in hardware yet.
-To be tested on: LOLIN S2 Pico.
+- Tested on: LOLIN S2 Pico.
+- sdkconfig needs default serial set to `USB-CDC` to get output over USB.
+This varies from the LOLIN S3 (also native USB), which uses `UART0`.
+Not sure if this is true for all S2, or specific to this board.
+You may need to change with `idf.py menuconfig`.